KeepGen/tailwind-config-colors-getter/README.md

 ###### 2023-06-19

+- Add responsive styles
 - Add styles for displayed HTML information (`color palette`, `color variants`)
 - Add a small square showing a color preview
+- Add the button below the result area to `copy` the palette color config
+- Add the download button

 ###### 2023-06-16